Brandonbr1/StopTheRepostingLicence/README.md

 # StopTheRepostingLicence

-Hello this is the StopTheRepostingLicence it adds a band aid solution to  the Minecraft Reposting problem in the Minecraft modding community.<br>
+Hello this is the StopTheRepostingLicence it adds a band aid solution to the Minecraft Reposting problem in the Minecraft modding community.This Project was inspired by MMPLv2<br>
 <br>
 if you would like to know more visit https://stopmodreposts.org/ and support them <br>
 or [ visit a blog i made about repost sites](https://brandonmohammed666blogs.wordpress.com/2022/02/03/the-issue-with-repost-sites-like-9minecraft/)

-this licence was inspired by MMPLv2

 this will not/is not intended to be a replacement to:
-MMPLv2
-MIT
-BDS
-GPL
-etc.
+MMPLv2<br>
+MIT<br>
+BDS<br>
+GPL<br>
+etc.<br>

 this is a heavy wip rn

 all of the Licence text is under:<br>